Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

-The two clusters that we have analyzed in this work have remarkably similar features.
+The two clusters that we have analyzed in this work have remarkably similar features, \edit2{even in comparison to other diametric radio relic clusters \citep[see Figure 16 of][]{2019vanweeren}}.
 Both are post-merger systems with double radio relics and bimodal mass distributions.
 Both systems have evidence of ICM interactions from a collision with a small but non-zero pericenter distance.
 However, an analysis of the differences will shed light on the merger phases.

+\edit2{Figure \ref{fig:phase} presents the expected phase of the merger based on the MCMAC posterior distributions and the measured positions of the radio relics.
+The posterior distributions indicate that MACS1752 is between first pericenter and first apocenter.
+On the other hand, ZWCL1856 is further progressed in its merger and observed returning from first apocenter.
+In the remainder of this section, we provide additional indicators that may shed light on the merger phase. }

 An indication that ZWCL1856 is at a later stage of merging than MACS1752 comes from the comparison of the geometry of the systems.
-Assuming no projection effects (merger in the plane of the sky), we summarize the distances between the observed features of the clusters in Table \ref{table:distances}.
+We summarize the projected distances between the observed features of the clusters in Table \ref{table:distances}.
 These measurements were made parallel to the defined collision axis (the white dotted lines in Figures \ref{fig:macsj1752_merger} and \ref{fig:ZWCL1856_merger}).
-We define the ratio that compares the radio relic separation to the subcluster WL peaks separation as R2D (Table \ref{table:distances}).
+We define the ratio of the radio relics separation to the subcluster WL peaks separation as R2D (Table \ref{table:distances}).
 R2D is a ratio that should almost always be increasing with time between first and second pericenter passage.
 Only in mergers that are observed near the radial direction from the observer and with a large impact parameter (ie. a large turn in the merger path) could the subclusters appear to outrun the radio relics and in that case it is expected that the radio relics would not be visible.
-The values of R2D that we have found for MACS1752 and ZWCL1856 are 1.9 and 3.5, respectively.
-The larger R2D of ZWCL1856 indicates that it is in a later stage of merging than MACS1752.
+The values of R2D that we have found for MACS1752 and ZWCL1856 are 1.9 and 3.5, respectively. \edit2{R2D will also vary with other cluster properties such as the gas density and dark matter concentration.
+However, the larger R2D of ZWCL1856 is in agreement with previous evidence that we have presented that shows ZWCL1856 is in a later stage of merging than MACS1752.}